void

 Österreich-Ungarns letzter Krieg, Band II, Beilage

-Brandenburg enters the plot when the author informs that Germans from the Reich in a hurry had erected a monument behind the station in Łupków Pass, honouring fallen Brandenburgers.
-On the top was posted a bronze German eagle, and the inscription on the plaque was: Den Helden von Lupkapaß[*].
+Brandenburg enters the plot when the author states that Germans from the Reich hurriedly erected a monument behind the station in the Łupków Pass, honouring fallen Brandenburgers.
+On the top was placed a bronze German eagle, and the inscription on the plaque was: Den Helden von Lupkapaß[*].
 It was also added that the symbol was made from cannons captured as war booty by German regiments during the liberation of the Carpathians.

 Background